OleksandrSava/Selenium_E2E_Test/README.md

-Hi!

-Welcome to the Auto-Test project, built using the powerful Selenium testing framework.
+Welcome to the Auto-Test project, built using the Selenium testing framework.

-This repository includes everything you need for robust automated UI testing, featuring:
+This repository includes full E2E test for opensource-demo.orangehrmlive.com, featuring:

 Allure Reports for detailed and visually appealing test result summaries.